 Public Duty Leave: An employee who is called to give testimony before the court is entitled to paid leave.
-Those who are elected to sit on a representative body are entitled to leave without payment.
-The period of leave is considered working time for seniority purposes.
+Those who are elected to sit on a representative body are entitled to unpaid leave.
+This period of leave is regarded as working time for seniority purposes.

-Examination for university or secondary school: 2 days at a time (with a cap of 10 total).
+Examination for university or secondary school: two days at a time (with a cap of 10 total).

 Compassionate & Bereavement Leave

-3 days bereavement leave are given for the death of a spouse, child, or parent, and 1 day for the death of a sibling.
+Three days of bereavement leave are given for the death of a spouse, child or parent; one day is granted for the death of a sibling.

 Maternity & Parental Leave

-Maternity Leave – Women are entitled to an unpaid maternity leave for a total of 90 calendar days – this is usually taken as 45 days before the delivery and 45 days after the delivery date however the employee has the option to take 30 days before delivery and 60 days after delivery.
+Maternity Leave: Women are entitled to an unpaid maternity leave period accounting for a total of 90 calendar days.
+This is usually taken as 45 days before the delivery and 45 days after the delivery date.
+However, the employee can also take this leave 30 days before delivery and 60 days after delivery.

-During the period of unpaid maternity leave, the social security department pays female employees a maternity allowance that is equivalent to 100 per cent of the usual salary.
+During the period of unpaid maternity leave, the social security department pays female employees a maternity allowance equivalent to 100% of the usual salary.

-Female employees can request additional unpaid leave of between 3 and 6 months.
+Female employees can request to take further unpaid leave of between three and six months.

-Paternity leave – Male employees are not entitled to paternity leave (other than the 2 days for birth of a child as per other paid leave above) However, although employers are under no legal obligation, recently more commonly some companies are granting rights to male employees associated with paternity.
+Paternity leave: Male employees are not entitled to paternity leave, other than the two days for birth of a child as per other paid leave above.
+However, although employers are under no legal obligation, it has recently become more common for companies to grant paternity leave to male employees.

-Adoption Leave – No statutory requirement – though recently some legal cases have resulted in employees being entitled to maternity and paternity leave when they adopt.
+Adoption Leave: There is no statutory requirement for adoption leave, although recently some legal cases have resulted in employees being entitled to maternity and paternity leave when they adopt.

-Parental Rights – Mothers may resign from their employment in order to care for a sick child.
-Under these circumstances the mother has the right to a payment of 25% of the total severance pay she would have received had the termination bee a dismissal without cause.
+Parental Rights: Mothers may resign from their employment in order to care for a sick child.
+Under these circumstances the mother has the right to a payment of 25% of the total severance pay she would have received, had the termination been a dismissal without cause.

 Employees are entitled to paid leave on national public holidays.
-If employees do work on national holidays, they are entitled to an additional 100 percent compensation based on their regular hourly rate.
+If employees do work on national holidays, they are entitled to an additional 100% compensation based on their regular hourly rate.

 Benefits to the Employee in Argentina

-The welfare system in Argentina provides public medical care, public education and other benefits such as public transport subsidies and unemployment support, to both residents and foreigners.
-All employers and most employees are required to contribute to social security and pension funds
+The welfare system in Argentina provides both residents and foreigners with public medical care, public education and other benefits such as public transport subsidies and unemployment support.
+All employers and most employees must contribute to social security and pension funds.

 Social security benefits include: